CtrlK

 Completeness

-Clearly answers both 'what' (structured interview process to gather requirements across technical constraints, scope boundaries, risk tolerance, and success criteria) and 'when' (when user invokes /plan-interview before implementing a new feature, refactoring, or non-trivial implementation).
-Also includes explicit 'Do NOT use' guidance which strengthens the 'when' clause.
+Clearly answers both 'what' (structured interview process to gather requirements across technical constraints, scope boundaries, risk tolerance, and success criteria) and 'when' (explicit 'Use this skill when' clause with trigger '/plan-interview' and context like 'before implementing a new feature, refactoring, or any non-trivial implementation task').
+Also includes explicit 'Do NOT use' guidance.

 3 / 3